Microshak/MicroNotes/UW/Week8Edge.md

 * Can help you find **homophily** (birds of a feather stick together)
 * Can help you find **communities**
   * Fraud rings
-  *
+  * Overloaded Edges
-* Can help find pair-wise relatationship between objects
+* Can help find pair-wise relationships between objects
 * Can help you find **Path and Search**
 * Can show **Importance**
 * Show **Decomposition**